Tree Care: Pruning Citrus Trees

 –To skirt up the tree.
 This is the act of pruning the lowest hanging branches on a tree.
 Some citrus trees, including Satsuma mandarins, tend to have long branches that hang to the ground, known as skirt branches.
 Skirt branches can impede weeding, fertilizer and compost application, and provide pathways for ants.
 Fruit that touches the ground is also susceptible to soil borne pathogens.
 You can skirt up the tree until the bottom branches hang about two feet off the ground

--Over-prune!
+-Don’t over-prune!
 Citrus trees are “closed canopy trees” which means the outside of the tree should have foliage all the way around.
 Citrus bark is very susceptible to sunburn so it should have little to no direct sunlight exposure.
 This is especially important in SoCal’s hot sun.

 - Secateurs or hand pruners